Bachelor of Science

 The Physiology major will teach students how the body works.
 Students will learn about the ways in which cells, organs and the whole body function in an integrated way.
 By understanding normal function, students will investigate disturbances in whole body systems such as those relating to the endocrine, cardiovascular, musculoskeletal, developmental and neural control systems.
 The experimental bases of physiology are emphasized and students will use contemporary techniques to examine questions in physiology.
 Discoveries in physiology have a broad impact upon health and medicine, environmental science, industry, nutrition, exercise and reproductive biology.
 Many of the discoveries from the human genome project rely on physiology to understand their impact on the human body.

 A Plant Science major will provide the springboard for students in entering careers or research in all fields requiring a solid understanding of plants and their environments.
 Graduates will develop a comprehensive integrated knowledge of the biology of plants as well as both field and laboratory skills.
-This major will include knowledge from all aspects of plant biology from cells to ecosystems, by enabling students to complete an integrated subject on plant evolution combination with a suite of specialist subjects in specific subdiscipline fields.
+This major will include knowledge from all aspects of plant biology from cells to ecosystems, by enabling students to complete an integrated subject on plant evolution or an advanced lab and coursework subject in plant biotechnology and molecular biology combination with a suite of specialist subjects in specific subdiscipline fields.

 Psychology is a broad and intellectually fascinating scientific discipline focused on understanding behaviour and experience, particularly in humans.
 The science of psychology involves a wide range of perspectives and approaches, with psychological research findings having important applications in areas such as health, education, business, and commerce, as well as informing us about how human behaviours and motivations relate to a wide range of societal issues.